AnubhavS1ngh/Color_Switcher/README.md

 Yellow (#yellow): Changes the background color to yellow.
 Customization
 Feel free to customize the colors, styles, and layout based on your preferences.
 You can modify the HTML, CSS, and JavaScript to add more features or enhance the existing ones.
 Author
-This Color Switcher application is created by [Your Name].
+This Color Switcher application is created by Anubhav.
 License
 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute it according to the terms of the license.